lsst-dm/ProdStat/README.rst

    bps_submit_fname : `str`
      The file name for the BPS submit file (yaml).
-     Should be sitting in the same dir that bps submit was done, so that the submit/ dir can be searched for more info production_issue : `str`
+     Should be sitting in the same dir that bps submit was done, so that the submit/ dir tree can be searched for more info production_issue : `str`
      PREOPS-938 or similar production issue for this group of bps submissions drp_issue : `str`
-     DRP issue created to track ProdStat for this bps submit ts : `str`
+     DRP-YYY issue created to track ProdStat for this bps submit if this is left off or is the special string DRP0, then a new issue will be created and assigned (use this newly created number for future prodstat update-stat and prodstat add-job-to-summary calls.

+   --ts : `str`
-     time stamp
+     time stamp of the form YYYYMMDDTHHMMSSZ (i.e. 20220107T122421Z)

 Options
 """""""